Anurag-30/jenkins/README.md

-Dear Future me here is the list of learnings and observations from your past, please keep revisitng this and :
+Dear Future me here is the list of learnings and observations from your past, please keep revisitng this and make it better not worse:

 There are two ways you write a Jenkinsfile
 a) scripted pipeline - using node